What is a bond? This guide explains how bonds work, their types, and why they're a key part of investment portfolios. Learn with Vanguard.

 The language of bonds can be a little confusing, and the terms that are important to know will depend on whether you're buying bonds when they're issued and holding them to maturity, or buying and selling them on the secondary market.

-Yield: This is a measure of interest that takes into account the bond's fluctuating changes in value.
-There are different ways to measure yield, but the simplest is the coupon of the bond divided by the current price.
+Yield.
+A measure of interest that takes into account the bond's fluctuating changes in value.
+There are different ways to measure yield, but the simplest option is to divide the bond's coupon rate by its current price (known as the "current yield").

-Face value: This is the amount the bond is worth when it's issued, also known as "par" value.
+Face value.
+The amount the bond is worth when it's issued, also known as "par" value.
 Most bonds have a face value of $1,000.

-Price: This is the amount the bond would currently cost on the secondary market.
-Several factors play into a bond's current price, but one of the biggest is how favorable its coupon is compared with other similar bonds.
+Price.
+The current cost to buy the bond on the secondary market.
+Several factors affect a bond's current price, but one of the most important is its coupon rate relative to other similar bonds.

 Types of bonds